 Want to get Spanish citizenship?
 If so, then you’re on a worthwhile path.

-The Spanish passport is one of the most powerful in the world.
+The Spanish passport is one of the most powerful in the world and most popular citizenships within Europe.
 With it, you can live, work, study and travel freely within the EU and many other countries.
 Spanish citizenship has much to offer.
 You get access to both the EU and the beauty that Spain has to offer.

 And what does that beauty include?
 That’ll be a great history, excellent climate, amazing food, and a vibrant culture to impress.
 Add to that its beautiful coastal towns, and you have one of the best places for people trying to start a new lifestyle in Europe.

 In fact, Spain is currently a popular residency option for businesses, individuals making money online, and expats.

 Let’s talk about expats too.
 USA and British Retirees are a category that especially loves Spain.
 Not only is the country a part of the EU, but it also offers low prices on food, utilities, and property ownership.